Natural Flavors Ain’t Natural

 • tastes the same way every single time

-But because Flavors are considered proprietary “trade secret” recipe to prevent competitors from making copycats, and kept secret from the public unless brought to court, inside them
+Why aren’t all these extras listed on a label?
+Because Flavors are considered proprietary trade secret recipes to prevent competitors from making copycats, and kept secret from the public unless brought to court.

 So a company could use the real ingredient to get the flavor they want… but why pay to travel, harvest, and continuously tweak a recipe until it’s palatable ($$$$) if you can just pay a flavorist for a flavor you can easily throw into production!
-Sometimes the real thing is the most unsustainable option too (we’d wipe out a world supply of some foods at the rate we’d use it for products).
+Sourcing the real ingredient may be unsustainable too (we’d wipe out a world supply of some foods at the rate we’d use it for products).

-But how is that convenience sabotaging our health?
+But how is the convenience of fake flavor sabotaging our health?

-1. Most obviously is the fact Flavors only exist because we have 30,000+ items in a single grocery store with most being so processed the final product ends up tasting like cardboard.
-Nobody would buy it without the flavor.
-Flavors make us eat foods we normally wouldn't.
+Most obviously: flavors make us eat foods we normally wouldn’t; flavors exist because we have 30,000+ items in a single grocery store, most being so processed that the final product ends up tasting like cardboard — if it weren’t for the flavor, you likely wouldn’t think it’s so great.

-2. Natural Flavors are MSG in disguise.
-Our brain is basically getting a little bump of the best flavor it’s ever had, creating a vicious cycle a lot like addiction — the more Natural Flavors we eat, the more our brain craves another rush of excitement which leads to the next piece of “strawberry” or “blueberry” naturally flavored piece of junk with very little (if any) of the nutrients our body actually needs from real food.
-And because our body associates flavor with nutrients, we continuously crave fake food full of empty calories and it’s become a really hard habit to break.
+Our brain is basically getting a little bump of the best flavor it’s ever had, creating a vicious cycle a lot like addiction: overstimulated neurons release dopaminehttps://www.nature.com/articles/s41583-022-00669-3 , and when the stimulation is gone, we crave the feel-good rush again — the more Natural Flavors we eat, the more our brain craves another rush of excitement, making you more & more desperate for Flavored “foods” like soda, chips, or granola bars that actually have very little of or zero nutrients we need, becoming a hard habit to break.

 It’s tricking our brain to crave food that doesn’t actually contain the nutrients our brain thinks it’s getting. trick consumers into thinking they are getting nutrition that isn’t there